-- 1. Off- locks the gearshift lever and allows key removal.
-This position also shuts the engine and all electrical accessories off. - 2.
-Accessory- allows the electrical accessories such as the radio to operate while the engine is not running.
+1. Off- locks the gearshift lever and allows key removal.
+This position also shuts the engine and all electrical accessories off.
+Note: In order to switch off the engine while the vehicle is in motion, shift to neutral and use the brakes to bring the vehicle to a safe stop.